Adiraj001/Jarvis/README.md

 Jarvis is a Python-based voice assistant designed to perform daily tasks using voice commands.
 It listens through your microphone, processes speech, and responds with natural voice output while automating common system and web-based actions.

+> 🚧 **This project is actively maintained, and new features will be added frequently.**

 ---

 ## 🚀 Features